wijjo/jiig/README.md

 must not be placed after the last element of a list or dictionary.
 Also, comments are not supported.
 One advantage is that the task hierarchy is easier to understand, compared to the TOML equivalent.
-The `jiig config toml_to_json` command can convert a TOML configuration file to JSON.
+The `jiig utility config_to_json` command can convert a TOML configuration file to JSON.
 It also works with `jiigrun` scripts, because it knows how to skip to the first "{" line.